Drug Use

 What is heroin?

-Heroin, also known as dope, fairy dust, or smack, is a highly addictive opioid derived from opium poppy plants.
-It is produced from morphine, a biologically active component of opium and prescription opioid used as a painkiller.
-Heroin is a highly addictive and dangerous substance that tends to have a higher risk of overdose compared to many other drugs.
+Heroin, also known as dope, fairy dust, or smack, is derived from opium poppy plants.
+It is produced from morphine, a biologically active component of opium and a prescription opioid used as a painkiller.
+Heroin is a highly dangerous substance that tends to have a higher risk of overdose compared to many other drugs.

-Addiction to heroin can occur quickly with heroin use and can be very deadly.
-Heroin addiction can occur after just one time using.
-In almost all cases, heroin use leads to serious drug addiction.
+Dependence to heroin can occur quickly with heroin use and can be very deadly.
+Heroin dependence can occur after just one time using.
+In almost all cases, heroin use leads to serious drug dependence.
 In addition, the deadly use of adding the opioid fentanyl to heroin has significantly increased opioid overdose rates and death from overdose as well.

 How Does Heroin Affect the Body?